syncfusion-content/blazor-docs/blazor/ai-assistview/templates.md

 ## Prompt suggestion item template

 You can use the `PromptSuggestionItemTemplate` tag directive to customize the prompt suggestion items in the AI AssistView.
-The template context includes the `index` and `promptSuggestion`.
+The template context includes the `Index` and `PromptSuggestion`.

 ```cshtml
 @using Syncfusion.Blazor.InteractiveChat